-NOTE: Before initiating this procedure, ensure that the remaining UPSs can supply the load.
+NOTE: Ensure that the remaining UPSs can supply the load before starting this procedure.

-NOTE: Only operate a breaker when the associated breaker indicator lamp is illuminated.
+NOTE: Only operate a disconnect device when the associated disconnect device indicator lamp is illuminated.

 1. On this UPS, tap Control > Guided sequences > Shut down a UPS in a parallel system, and follow the steps which appear on the display.